faridcher/cacpl/readme.md

 ## Intro

-This project is to enable researchers to reproduce the results of my Ph.D. thesis and the corresponding journal and conference papers.
+This project is to reproduce the results of my Ph.D. thesis and the corresponding journal and conference papers.
 This could be useful if you analyze animal movement data of any species to understand their movement patterns in their surrounding environment.
 It is a work in progress.

 ## File system hierarchy

 -   `main.r`: all analyses start here

 ## How to get